Pinyin Zhou logo Pinyin Joe's

 Chinese should automatically display in Internet Explorer and most other browsers without any special setup.
 In the rare event that Chinese shows up as "garbage" or empty boxes, try manually adjusting the Encoding in Internet Explorer's "Page" menu.

 Microsoft Word and most other applications should also display Chinese by default.
 Problems may occur due to missing fonts.
-Try selecting the text and choosing a simplified or traditional Chinese font from the font menu to fix this.
+Try selecting the text and choosing a Simplified or Traditional Chinese font from the font menu to fix this.

 Chinese Input Method Editors (IME) in Windows 7

-The Chinese (Simplified, PRC) Microsoft Pinyin "New Experience" IME is fantastic, with better candidate prediction and even a traditional character option!
-The Chinese (Traditional, Taiwan) New Phonetic method, which includes both Zhuyin and Pinyin input, is not really different but does include new preference options such as candidate list font size.
+The Chinese (Traditional, Taiwan/HK/Macau) New Phonetic input method, which includes both Zhuyin and Pinyin input, is upgraded in Windows 7 with new preference options such as candidate list font size.

-Windows 7 Pinyin Setup:
+Windows 7 or Vista Pinyin Setup:

-1. Adding simplified Chinese Pinyin input
+1. Adding Simplified Chinese Pinyin input

-2. Adding traditional Chinese Pinyin input
+2. Adding Traditional Chinese Pinyin input

 3. Adjusting the Language Bar and shortcuts